 In reality, by the time we reach 50, our doctors will already have significant details on our historical and current ailments.
 Consequently, often uncomfortable and challenging medicals are no longer required.

 Premiums guaranteed for life

 It is essential to understand the potential knock-on effect if your premiums remain fixed for the rest of your life or when you stop paying into the policy.
-As the cost of living increases each year as a consequence of inflation, so the relative spending power of fixed payouts is reduced.
+As the cost of living increases each year due to the effects of inflation, so the relative spending power of fixed payouts is reduced.

-Consequently, it is possible to take out an increase in benefit life insurance packages.
+Consequently, it is possible to take out increasing benefit options with life insurance packages.
 This means that premiums would increase in line with inflation, as would the life cover.
 This ensures that the relative spending power of your life cover is maintained.